OmriLeviGit/Auto-List-Management-Obsidian/README.md

 ### Checklists

--   **Automatically sort checklists**: Sorts checklist items automatically when they are checked.
+-   **Auto-sort on changes**: Sorts checklist items automatically when they are checked.

--   **Sorting position**: Choose where completed items should be placed (top or bottom of the list).
+-   **Sorting position**: Choose whether checked items should be placed at the top or bottom of the list.

+-   **Sort all special checkboxes**: When enabled, tasks with any special checkbox characters will be sorted by [ASCII](https://en.wikipedia.org/wiki/ASCII).
+When disabled, only tasks marked for deletion will be sorted.

+-   **Checkbox delete characters**: Specify which checkbox characters mark tasks for deletion.
+Tasks with these characters are always sorted below tasks with other characters, and can be removed by using the delete command.

 ### Numbered lists

--   **Automatically update numbered lists**: Automatically update numbered lists as you edit without manual adjustments.
+-   **Auto-renumber on changes**: Automatically update numbered lists as you edit without manual adjustments.
 Additional commands are available if you prefer to manually control which lists to renumber.

 -   **Smart pasting**: Keeps the numbering intact when pasting content into an existing list, rather than adopting the numbering from the pasted text.